 Active Kent & Medway is committed to promoting good practice and safe sport for children, young people and adults at a local level.
-The Sport Welfare Project is being driven by Jimmy McCormack, who is part of a new national network of sport welfare officers.
-If you have any safeguarding or sport welfare questions, Jimmy is here to help.
+The Sport Welfare Project is being driven by Jimmy McCormack and Rachel Daly, who are part of a new national network of sport welfare officers.
+If you have any safeguarding or sport welfare questions, Jimmy and Rachel are here to help.
 You can get in touch directly or complete the form at the bottom of this page.

 Jimmy McCormack